 Flying Between Bangkok and Siem Reap

 By far the quickest way from Bangkok to Siem Reap is to fly.
 Flights take 1 hour of flying time.
+You can look at flights here.

 Air Asia is a popular airline choice on this route and leaves from Don Mueang Airport in Northern Bangkok.
 Siem Reap only has one airport which is approximately 7 km from the city centre.
 There are usually 3 direct flights a day.